thenexthub/package-manager/Documentation/ModuleAliasing.md

 }
 ```

-Both `swift-draw` and `swift-game` vend modules with the same name `Utils`, thus causing a conflict.
+Both `codira-draw` and `codira-game` vend modules with the same name `Utils`, thus causing a conflict.
 To resolve the collision, a new parameter `moduleAliases` can now be used to disambiguate them.

 Package manifest `App`
 ```